StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [x] Although we may not agree with all the theology or decisions made in the Early church, we should not minimize the evanglistic work done over the centuries.

-# Which of these statements about the Merovingian kings are true?
+# Which of these statements about the Merovingian kings are true? {#which-of-these-statements-about-the-merovingian-kings-are-true}

 1. [x] They have at times been known as "the long-haired kings.
 1. [ ] They kept their hair long as a symbol of ritual purity, much like Sampson in the Bible.
 1. [x] They believed their hair was the key to their strength and military might.
 1. [ ] All of the above.

-# True or False: The Arian bishop who had a hand in the creation of the Gothic alphabet and the translation of the Bible into Old Gothic
+# True or False: The Arian bishop who had a hand in the creation of the Gothic alphabet and the translation of the Bible into Old Gothic {#true-or-false-the-arian-bishop-who-had-a-hand-in-the-creation-of-the-gothic-alphabet-and-the-translation-of-the-bible-into-old-gothic}
 was named Ufilas.

 1. [x] True
 1. [ ] False

-# Which of these statements about the ancestors of the Merovingian dynasty are true?
+# Which of these statements about the ancestors of the Merovingian dynasty are true? {#which-of-these-statements-about-the-ancestors-of-the-merovingian-dynasty-are-true}

 1. [ ] They came from a people who had embraced the expansion of the Arian faith, as a number of Germanic tribes did in earlier centuries.
 1. [x] They were polygamists.